7th April 05

 Gravano On Gotti

-In the day room today I was joined by Junior Bull (Sammy the Bull’s son), and I asked him about growing up in a Mafia family and his relationship with John Gotti the Gambino crime boss known as "the Teflon Don."
+In the day room today I was joined by Junior Bull Gerard Gravano (Sammy the Bull’s son), and I asked him about growing up in a Mafia family and his relationship with John Gotti the Gambino crime boss known as "the Teflon Don."
 The following is blogged with Junior Bull’s permission.

 “John Gotti was a good guy.
 I considered him an uncle.
 I remember getting hit by a car, and I was in hospital, and he came and visited.
 There was an aura about him.
 I was at a Holy Communion service once, and there was about one-hundred-and-fifty people.
 There was a bunch of made guys there and Frankie Valli of the Four Seasons,